gluster/gdeploy/docs/source/features/lvm.rst

   devices=vdb,vdc,vdd
   wipefs=yes

-Note: By default wipefs is set to `no'.
+Note: By default wipefs is set to 'no'.

 Example 3: Expand an already created pv::